 SJL: The whole process was completely new to me.
 I mean, even David didn’t really give me any description as to what I was supposed to do.
-I literally had to ask for the script so I can learn my lines, otherwise I wouldn’t have got it because everything was so hush-hush and quiet.
+I literally had to ask for the script so I can learn my lines; otherwise I wouldn’t have got it because everything was so hush-hush and quiet.
 I was really just doing what I thought was right.
 I didn’t know if it was right, if I was reacting right.
 I was reading the lines, and I’m like, “Oh my God.
 This happens.”
 But I don’t know any context yet because everything was so hush-hush.
 So I was really super nervous and sweating just hoping that I was doing everything right, and as far as what David was telling me, it seems like I was.

 It was interesting, especially that scene because we were on set for maybe two hours just doing this truck scene and there were people watching, locals who were fans of Twin Peaks.
 One of the fans caught pictures of me and sent them to me, and they were really cool-looking, it was like, “Ah!”
-It was such a new experience to me.
+It was such a new experience for me.
 It was great.

 AG: You moved from there to a scene with one of the biggest villains of the series.
 It was brutal.
 It was hard to watch.
 It was very violent.
 What was that like for you as a new actress?

 SJL: That was also nerve-wracking.
 I have to say I am an excellent screamer.
 I have perfected my terrifying scream many, many times so that I have prepared for but it just … Richard’s the sweetest guy in the world … Eamon, I mean.
 Filming with him, he just made me so freaking comfortable that doing this really terrible scene just … It just came out kind of natural.
 I think the only direction David gave me was to scream louder, so that was pretty much it.
 So I guess I must have been doing something right.
-Like I said, Eamon was a really great guy to work with so it just all came together.
+As I said, Eamon was a really great guy to work with so it just all came together.
 I guess it just kind of clicked.

 AG: How would you describe the experience of working with David Lynch?

 SJL: I didn’t really know how big the guy was until I really got into Twin Peaks and understanding the whole concept and not understanding anything and being totally confused, but he’s a really interesting dude.
 He’s really quiet.
 I was actually really nervous.
-I didn’t really step up to him and you know.
-I really wish I did to try to talk to him and get to know him and everything.
+I didn’t really step up to him, and you know, I really wish I did to try to talk to him and get to know him and everything.
 But I was just really observing him and watching him direct and everything, and working with him, he just, from what I got, was a really sweet and awesome dude.

 AG: What were some other notable experiences that you had?
 Maybe off camera, anything like that that you care to share?

 SJL: I pretty much spent most of my time just taking in the set because it’s beautiful, beautiful Seattle in the middle of these gorgeous woods and these tiny towns just in the middle of nowhere.
-I’m from Los Angeles so I’ve never been anywhere outside of the city.
+I’m from Los Angeles, so I’ve never been anywhere outside of the city.
 So I spent most of the time just taking in the scenery and chilling with the crew.
 I mean, I just spent hours looking at these gorgeous mountains and the trees, and David talks all the time about how the woods bring out some sort of different person in everyone’s soul and I was just like really clicked with me, as far as the scenery goes.

 Even if you’ve just been to the actual Double R Diner in that tiny town, it’s just a lot to take in.
 I mean for me, it’s just all these trees, and it was a totally different experience.
 I feel like the oxygen gave me a kind of high because I’ve never felt anything like I did.
 With the crew, in that town, it’s just a totally awesome experience.